raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/iterables.md

   });
 ~~~~~~~~

+like our other operations, `restOfIterable` preserves the ordered collection semantics of its argument.

 ### from

 Having iterated over a collection, are we limited to `for..do` and/or gathering the elements in an array literal and/or gathering the elements into the parameters of a function?
 No, of course not, we can do anything we like with them.